Ich steig Raus | Eifelfüßler

 Equipment

-Footwear suitable for long distances, not necessarily hiking boots.
+Footwear suitable for long distances; hiking boots are not strictly necessary.

 Directions & Parking facilities